beginners corner

 Selecting A Specific Strike Price For Our Covered Call Positions

 We must master strike price selection to maximize our covered call writing returns.
-In our BCI methodology, strike price selection is ultimately determined after our careful stock screening analysis and overall market assessment.
-By developing a watchlist of eligible candidates with elite fundamentals and strong price chart technicals along with passing our common sense screens […]
+In our BCI methodology, strike price selection is ultimately determined after our careful stock screening analysis and […]

 9 Comments Continue Reading →